dhairyashild/knovator-tasks/TASK-3/README.md

 ## Architecture Highlights

 - **Web Server & PHP-FPM:** Separate layers for handling requests and PHP processing, enabling horizontal scaling.
-- **Redis:** Caching and session management for improved performance and reduced database load.
+- **Redis:** Caching for improved performance and reduced database load.
 - **MySQL:** Primary database with read replicas for load balancing and backups for data safety.

 ---